jinzhongjia/scudo/README.md

 This is an experimental project!

-A x86-64 kernel written with zig
+A x86-64 kernel written with zig, the goal is to implement a kernel that supports a universal tunnel proxy protocol

 ## develop tools